WeLikeGraphQL/wordpress-graphql-api-example/README.md

 ## Execution

-The project can be run using:
+The project can be run using one of the following (what is convenient for you):
  1. [Vagrant](https://www.vagrantup.com/) - for one-command virtual server provisioning in Windows, Linux, OSX...
  2. [Ansible](https://www.ansible.com/) - for one-command own server provisioning and containerizing in Linux
  3. [Docker](https://www.docker.com/) - for containerizing the application in Linux